Efe0735/discord-nitro-gen/README.md

 ```
 > Download zip file and extract.
-> Execute the .bat file.
+> Open the run.bat file first, then open the run2.bat file.
 ```